asadzia/VxWorks-VLAN/README.md

 # VxWorks-VLAN
-An aimplementation in VxWorks which checks the subnet-based VLAN architecture of all network interfaces.
+An implementation in VxWorks which checks the subnet-based VLAN architecture of all network interfaces.